 - Daily/weekly visibility without meetings (async status by default): Instead of asking people for updates, let ClickUp push the changes into Slack: what moved to “Done,” what’s blocked, what needs review.
 This is a cleaner, less noisy use of ClickUp Slack integration notifications than blasting every micro-change.

 The native Slack ClickUp integration is great for basic collaboration—turn a message into a task, get updates in a channel, keep everyone loosely aligned.
-But support work needs more than “task creation + notifications.”
+But support work needs more than “task creation and notifications.”
 When you’re handling customer requests (or internal IT-style tickets) in Slack, the gaps show up fast.

 Here’s where the native ClickUp integration with Slack usually falls short: